SpacingBat3/WebCord/docs/Contributing.md

      future, I will host them on the Node.js registry to allow others using them in their own software as modules.

-  - `forge` – an Electron Forge specific files; as of now, it contains only the configuration files.
+  - `buildConfig` – folder that includes scripts associated with the build configuration; currently it is used for the Electron Forge only (`forge.ts`).

 - `assets` – contains all assets being part of the WebCord as a software.
 Assets in this folder are grouped in the following subfolders: